SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 2- No Sunscreen, Then You Don't Need Skin Care

-If you do not use sunscreen every day, no matter how expensive skin care and restoration products are, it is useless.
+- If you do not use sunscreen daily, no matter how expensive skin care and restoration products are, it is useless.

-– Investing only in skin care products without sunscreen is like trying to build a beautiful wall but letting bad guys come and destroy that wall every day (you try to take care of your skin and still have UV rays). in the sun still day by day destroy your skin).
+- Just investing in skin care products without sun protection is like trying to build a beautiful wall but letting bad guys come and destroy that wall every day (you try to take care of your skin while the UV rays are in the air).
+The sun still destroys your skin day by day).

 ➔ PROTECT the wall, chase the bad guys, make the bad guys not reach your wall.
 That means you must use sunscreen to protect your skin every day if you want to have a beautiful young skin.